TheMonsterFromTheDeep/twion/README.md

    - [ ] Dynamic number of points
       - [ ] Extrusions
       - [ ] Creating a new point between points
+      - [ ] Deleting points
+      - [ ] Changing whether a shape is looped or not
    - [ ] Better selection modes
       - [ ] Lasso select
       - [ ] Box select